 Hiking into the wilderness with your house on your back connects you to the land.
 There’s a magic in bringing only the essentials and enjoying a night under the stars without the distractions of modern life.
 The challenges, rewards, and isolation are what make backcountry camping, or backpacking in the wilderness such an incredible experience.
 But where do you start?
 These backpacking tips are designed to help you transition from a hiker to a backpacker.
 Experience backcountry camping with this guide to backpacking for beginners.

 Preparing for Your First (or 100th) Backpacking Trip

-Before you hit the trail for your backcountry camping adventure, make sure you’re prepared with a little outdoor knowledge.
+Before you hit the trail for your backcountry camping adventure, make sure you’re prepared with a few handy beginner backpacking tips.
 First and foremost, you want to develop a trip plan.
 Essentially, a trip plan enables you to stay organized while also providing someone with knowledge of your whereabouts should something go wrong.

 Complexities and details of trip plans vary based on the intensity of the trip, but at the very least they should contain where you are headed, what you are doing, and when you expect to be back.
 Always leave your trip plan with a trusted friend or family member and give them instructions on what to do in case of an emergency.

 How to Discover the Perfect Backpacking Route for Beginners